MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/application-monitor-use-default-settings.md

 ---
 ms.assetid: ddb56d8e-703c-4145-b301-99ab3e8f8fbd
-title: Application Monitoring Using the Default Settings
+title: Application Monitoring using the Default Settings
 description: This article provides an overview about application monitoring using the default settings. ms.date: 04/22/2025
 author: jyothisuri